 7901 N. Central Ave.

-Local vendors feature unique treasures, holiday decorations, craft items, candles, eats & treats, and more.
+Local vendors kick off the holiday shopping season, featuring unique treasures, holiday decorations, craft items, candles, eats & treats, and more.
 Free admission and parking.
-A portion of the proceeds benefits Lura Turner Homes, which supports adults with developmental disabilities.
+All proceeds benefits Lura Turner Homes, which supports adults with developmental disabilities.

 Scandinavian Jul Bazaar